Greetings! My name is Gideon Irving. I am a professional globetrotting House Showman passionately dedicated to the art of being unreasonable.

 At the end of every show I unfurl a world map and invite audience members to write down the name and location of friends or family anywhere on earth who they think might enjoy hosting me and my show.
 This is how I've found 90% of my hosts thus far (I’ve gone through more than 30 maps).
 I've returned to many homes multiple times with different versions of my show, introduced like-minded hosts to each other, created an intercontinental craft project with audience members and supporters that has spanned more than 6 years, and treated every show and tour as a kind of workshop leading to the next iteration.
 I like that these projects have no end in sight.
 I see a living room as an endlessly expansive venue with infinite room for new ways to play, sing, laugh, invite.
 Playing in homes teaches me how to bring more intimacy into the theater and playing in theaters teaches me how to bring more of a boomtooty production with a capital P into the home.

-Over the past several years I have performed in more than 600 homes across four different continents.
+Over the past several years I have performed in more than 700 homes across four different continents.
 People often ask me “so what's the plan?”, the implication being that playing in private homes must be leading me to something grander, larger and better.
-The truth is, my sense of what I want to say and how I want to say it evolves constantly as I travel from home to home, as does my understanding of what I can ask of my audiences in these small and intimate spaces.
+What I want to say and how I want to say it evolves constantly as I travel from home to home, as does my understanding of what I can ask of my audiences in these small and intimate spaces.
 Exploring theaters and working with talented creative teams has been beyond stupendous, but living rooms will always be a part of my performance oeuvre.
 It's too much fun!

-Invitations, proposals, and possibilities are gratefully welcomed at itstruemynameisgideon@gmail.com.
+Invitations, proposals, recipes and possibilities are gratefully welcomed at itstruemynameisgideon@gmail.com.

 NEWS